M.A. in Communication Course Descriptions

-With the exception of the culminating capstone courses, COMM 700, COMM 701 and COMM 702, all courses carrying graduate credit are numbered in the 600s and are open to students holding a baccalaureate degree and admitted to the graduate program.
+With the exception of the culminating capstone courses, COMM 700 and 701, all courses carrying graduate credit are numbered in the 600s and are open to students holding a baccalaureate degree and admitted to the graduate program.

 Credit cannot be given for a course for which the student is not registered.
-Credit cannot be claimed more than once for the same course.
+Credit cannot be claimed more than once for the same course, with the exception of approved internship credit.

 COMM 601: Introduction to Graduate Studies in Communication